POeticPotatoes/Truffle/README.md

 * [Additional Notes](#additional-notes)

 ## Introduction
-Truffle's classes provide 3 main utilities:
+Truffle's classes provide 4 main utilities:
 1. Running queries and procedures in an SQL database with automatic result parsing
 2. Modeling and mapping of table columns to POCOs
+3. Providing data validation for models
-3. Updating and inserting values into a table with direct mapping from created models
+4. Retrieving, updating and inserting values into a table with direct mapping from created models

 These functions may be utilised by instantiation and/or extension of Truffle's classes that allow for the flexible retrieval and modification of data.